Ron Reagan

 Ronald Prescott Reagan (born May 20, 1958) is an American political commentator and broadcaster.
-He is a former radio host and political analyst for KIRO and Air America Radio, with which he hosted his own daily three-hour show.
-He has also been a contributor to MSNBC.
+He is a former radio host and political analyst for KIRO and Air America Radio, and has hosted his own daily three-hour show with them.
+Reagan has also been a contributor to MS NOW.

 His progressive views contrast with those of his conservative father, President Ronald Reagan.
-He has been an outspoken critic of the modern-day Republican Party and has said his father would be "ashamed" over the influence of Donald Trump in the Republican Party.
+As a lifelong supporter of progressive and Democratic Party causes, he has been an outspoken critic of the 21st century Republican Party, having been a prominent opponent of George W. Bush and later stating that his father would be "ashamed" over the influence of Donald Trump in the Republican Party.